The Board of Directors: Reflecting the diversity of our operations

 Regarding the Company’s financial affairs

-Advises the Board of Directors and its members on Hydro‑Québec’s guidelines, policies, strategies and general objectives regarding the business plan and the resulting annual budget and any other related matter, as well as the long-term outlook regarding capital allocation and investment programs (including their impact from a financial perspective and on rates).
+Advises the Board and its members on the capital allocations made in the Strategic Plan and the annual budget, as well as on the long-term outlook and investment plan (including its impact on the Company’s financial planning, funding needs, capital structure and rates).

 The committee’s responsibilities also include the following:

-- Oversee business risks resulting from its responsibilities and coordinate their integration into the consolidated portfolio of business risks with the Audit Committee.
+- Oversee business risks related to its responsibilities and coordinate their integration into the consolidated portfolio of business risks with the Audit Committee

-- Review the relevance of its mandate and assess its effectiveness and performance, as often as deemed useful, in collaboration with the Governance and Social Responsibility Committee.
+- Review the relevance of its mandate and assess its effectiveness and performance, as often as deemed useful, in collaboration with the Governance and Customer Experience Committee

-Perform all other mandates assigned by the Board of Directors.
+- Carry out all other mandates assigned by the Board of Directors

 Digital Technologies Committee